yeswework/fabrica-dev-kit/README.md

 Note how here we access `post.allMeasurements` directly, without needing the call to `post.get_field()` in Twig (which is normally essential to receive full ACF Repeater data), since we have already made that call when mapping the new property in `models.php`.

-###BEM with BEML + PostCSS
+###BEM with PostHTML-bem + PostCSS
 The BEM methodology provides a conceptual framework which makes it easy to build blocks (groups of design and content elements) to be reused across a site without having to worry about either duplicated or conflicting rules.
 The methodology is simple but promotes logical, disciplined thinking and efficient, modular code.
 You can read more about the principles of BEM online, for example on [CSS Wizardry](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).

-The inclusion of BEML, an HTML preprocessor, and PostCSS plugins, in Fabrica make the process of actually writing BEM markup and styles quicker, easier and less error-prone.
+The inclusion of PostHTML, PostCSS, and specific plugins for these, in Fabrica make the process of actually writing BEM markup and styles quicker, easier and less error-prone.

 As an example, let's take some vanilla BEM markup and styles.
 We're using `__` notation for elements and `--` notation for modifiers.
-(If you prefer an alternative notation, you can configure it in `dev/gulpfile.js` by modifying the `beml` property of the `options` hash.)
+(If you prefer an alternative notation, you can configure it in `dev/gulpfile.js` by modifying the `posthtmlBem` property of the `options` hash.)

 ####Before...